postgresqlfr/afup-code-of-conduct/en/code-of-conduct.md

 ## Information
 At any time, for any question about this code of conduct please send an email to contact@afup.org.

+You can also contribute to this code of conduct or report any issue on its [GitHub repository](https://github.com/afup/afup-code-of-conduct).

 ## License and attribution
 This policy is licensed under the Creative Commons Zero license.
 It is public domain, no credit and no open licencing of your version is required.